“Give me your tired, your poor,

 You have likely heard these words before.
-They are from a sonnet written by Emma Lazarus in 1883 (full text below).
+They are from “The New Colossus”, a sonnet written by Emma Lazarus in 1883 (full text below).
 She wrote it to help raise money for the base of the Statue of Liberty in New York City (the statue itself a gift from France).

-Lazarus titled the poem “The New Colossus”.
-Unlike the original Colossus — a famous Greek statue built to demonstrate power — Lazarus saw the Statue of Liberty as having a different kind of strength, one that would boldly and compassionately welcome newcomers.
+Unlike the original Colossus — a famous Greek statue built to demonstrate power — Lazarus saw the Statue of Liberty as having a "maternal strength, one that would boldly and compassionately welcome newcomers."

 This was an important message given the context.
 Around the time Lazarus was writing the poem, the U.S. passed the Chinese Exclusion Act, which limited immigrants from a specific region for the first time in American history.
-Then in 1886, when the statue opened to the public, the U.S. experienced a jump in immigrants from Europe, triggering the 19th-century version of pundits to start inciting fear about the wave of newcomers.
+Then in 1886, when the statue opened to the public, the U.S. happened to experience a jump in immigrants from Europe, triggering 19th-century pundits to start inciting fear about the wave of newcomers.

-The similarities between 1883 and today are striking, which is why we chose to feature this poem in this month’s Kinship Guide.
-At 136 years old, it seems there is still something we can learn from it.
+The similarities between 1883 and modern times are notable, which is one reason we feature this poem in this month’s Kinship guide.
+At 138 years old, it seems there is still something we can learn from it.

 The New Colossus

 "Not like the brazen giant of Greek fame,